 STUDENT GUIDELINES & GENERAL RULES

-As Christians, we have a responsibility to create an atmosphere that encourages academic excellence, and upholds an excellent testimony to others.
+DRESS CODE: For students 5th-12th grades & student visitors (not required for 1st-4th grades) As Christians, we have a responsibility to create an atmosphere that encourages academic excellence and upholds an excellent testimony to others.
 Student appearance should be modest and in good taste so as not to offend or draw undue attention to oneself.
-The goal of PTC's dress code is to allow students to express their indiviuallity while feeling good about themselves and respecting others.
+The goal of PTC's dress code is to allow students to express their individuality while feeling good about themselves and respecting others and the congregation meeting at Banner Church.
 Therefore, the following dress code has been established:

 PTC’s dress code for 5th-12th graders.